Saturday, February 3, 2024

 I find a larger garage, better neighborhood.

-Bilbo in his dignity rises on hind legs with paws
+Bilbo in solemn dignity arises on hind legs,

 His eyes are closed.
 Tongue, almost dry.